 The Malawian Diaspora community in Scotland are an integral part of the Scotland Malawi Partnership – its leadership, governance and membership.
-They possesses a unique insight into both our cultures and are an invaluable part of our special relationship.
+They possess a unique insight into both our cultures and are an invaluable part of our special relationship.

-Accordingly, since its creation, the SMP has been especially interested in encouraging Malawians residents in Scotland to become active members, joining the SMP Board, chairing our committees and speaking at our events, with significant time, energy and resources invested in promoting and supporting diaspora engagement.
+Accordingly, since its creation, the SMP has been especially interested in encouraging Malawians resident in Scotland to become active members, joining the SMP Board, chairing our committees and speaking at our events, with significant time, energy and resources invested in promoting and supporting diaspora engagement.

-We are proud to always have leading members of the Malawian diaspora community on the Board of the SMP and to have had members of diaspora communities on our staff and paid by the SMP.
+We are proud to have always had leading members of the Malawian diaspora community on the Board of the SMP and to have had members of diaspora communities on our staff and paid by the SMP.

-We work closely with, and help support, the Association of Malawians in Scotland as the umbrella organisation for Malawians in Scotland.
+We work closely with, and look to help and support, the Association of Malawians in Scotland as the umbrella organisation for Malawians in Scotland.
 Members of this Association also get free membership of the Scotland Malawi Partnership.